 If you have a change from the normal plan in dismissal, please complete this form and send it with your child to the teacher/main office on the morning of the day the change will occur.

 Student Name:

 Grade: Homeroom Teacher (Grades PreK-8):

-Date of Change e: (This change is temporary for this date only.)
+Date of Change : (This change is temporary for this date only.)

 EARLY DISMISSAL

 Dismissal Time:

 Reason for Early Dismissal:

 Student will be picked up by:

 Parent/Guardian

-Other: Other:
+Other:

-Student will drive himself/herself (RHS only)

 BUS CHANGE

 Today, my student will ride on the bus with

 Name of student going home with

 Address of student going home with

-Parent/Guardia n (Print Name):
+Parent/Guardiar ו (Print Name):

-•

 Signature (Requ uired):

-I can be reached at:
+I can be reache d at: